Villanova-AI/app-engine/webapp/README.md

 docker build . -f Dockerfile.wildfly -t <YOUR-USER>/<YOUR-REPO-NAME>:<YOUR-VERSION>
 ```

-## Upgrading database from Entando 6.3.2 to 7.0.0
+## Upgrading database from Villanova 6.3.2 to 7.0.0

-Use the scripts inside the `upgrade` folder to upgrade your Entando database from version 6.3.2 to version 7.0.0.
+Use the scripts inside the `upgrade` folder to upgrade your Villanova database from version 6.3.2 to version 7.0.0.
 There are different scripts for PostgreSQL, MySQL and Derby.

-Starting from version 7.0.0 Entando uses Liquibase, a tool that handle database changes, so you will not need to run any manual queries to upgrade your database from versions higher than 7.0.0.
+Starting from version 7.0.0 Villanova uses Liquibase, a tool that handle database changes, so you will not need to run any manual queries to upgrade your database from versions higher than 7.0.0.

 # Deploying to Kubernetes
 Clone the repository
 Change the project name to your preferred project name.
 From your favourite IDE
- - files update should be pom.xml, entando-app.yaml
+ - files update should be pom.xml, villanova-app.yaml
-Deploy your Entando Kubernetes operator to K8S
+Deploy your Villanova Kubernetes operator to K8S
 Setup Keycloak
     - Point to an existing Keycloak instance
     - Install lightweight instance
-Deploy Entando App itself
+Deploy Villanova App itself
 Point to ...